Salvia apiana: Conservation

-Over-harvest of wild white sage populations is a concern held by many Native American groups and conservationists.
+Over-harvest of wild Californian white sage populations is a concern held by many Native American groups and conservationists.
 Over-harvesting is negatively affecting the wild population and distribution of white sage.
 It is believed that illegal harvest is occurring on public lands and non-permitted harvesting is also taking place on private land.
 In June 2018, four people were arrested for the illegal harvest of 400 pounds of white sage in North Etiwanda Preserve of Rancho Cucamonga, California.
-Due to its endangered status and sacredness to certain Indigenous tribes, many Native Americans have asked non-Natives to refrain from the usage of white sage.
+Due to the potential for overharvesting and the plant's sacredness to certain Indigenous tribes, many Native Americans have asked non-Natives to refrain from the usage of white sage.

-Deputies said in a statement that white sage is protected by the Endangered Species Act of 1973, which is a common misconception.
+It is frequently suggested that white sage is protected by the Endangered Species Act of 1973, which is a common misconception.
 Collecting plants without permission from a landowner or land manager is illegal.
-Although white sage is not listed on the Endangered Species List, conservationists are still concerned about the future survival and distribution of the species.
+Although Californian white sage is not listed on the Endangered Species List, conservationists are still concerned about the future survival and distribution of the species.
 The destruction of white sage has become a focus of the Tongva Taraxat Paxaavxa Conservancy.